 - Data Retention

 Security is enabled within the systems which process your personal data so that only the Office Holders and authorised MDL personnel or associates are able to access your personal data.
 The Office Holders and MDL will retain your personal data in accordance with their legal and regulatory obligations.
 The Office Holders and MDL will destroy company records after 12 months after the dissolution of the Company in the insolvency procedure.
 The Office Holders and MDL may retain the personal data collected in respect of their obligations under Insolvency legislation for up to 10 years after the date of the end of the insolvency procedure.

 You have the ability to keep your personal data accurate and up-to-date.
 If at any time you would like to rectify, erase, or restrict the processing of your personal data, or you would like to obtain confirmation whether or not your personal data is processed, access your personal data, exercise your right to data portability, or if you are concerned about an alleged breach of privacy law or any other regulation, please contact the appointed Office Holders of your case.
 If you are not satisfied with the way your complaint was resolved, you have the right to complain to the Information Commissioner Office, https://ico.org.uk/make-a-complaint

-Questions, comments, and other communications regarding this Privacy Notice, or our privacy practices in general, are welcomed and should be addressed to our Head of Operations and Compliance, 2nd Floor, Maidstone House, King Street, Maidstone, Kent, ME156AW.
+Questions, comments, and other communications regarding this Privacy Notice, or our privacy practices in general, are welcomed and should be addressed to our Head of Operations and Compliance, Vinters Business Park, New Cut Road, Maidstone, Kent, ME14 5NZ.

 Any queries and requests regarding this privacy notice may also be emailed to email@example.com.